Your trusted partner in cosmetic care abroad

 What's Included in a Medical Trip

 Your care coordinator handles hospital transfers, surgery scheduling, and all follow-up appointments.
-The surgical quote covers the surgeon's fee, anaesthesia, facility charges, and aftercare including bandage changes, medications, and follow-up visits.
+A typical surgical quote covers the surgeon's fee, anaesthesia, facility charges, and aftercare including bandage changes, medications, and follow-up visits, though exact inclusions are set by the clinic and confirmed in writing in your quote.
 Flights and accommodation are arranged separately, though your coordinator can recommend hotels near the hospital and assist with bookings.

 Recovery in Bangkok vs Phuket